1898 Carmarthenshire County Council election: Candidates

 Of the retiring aldermen, only Gwilym Evans, former chairman of the council, sought election.
 He had been defeated for a Llanelli ward in 1892 but was now returned unopposed for a different ward.

 Outcome

 Although the number of contested elections was small, a number of wards were keenly contested.

 There were notable Liberal victories at Caio, where Sir James Hills-Johnes was defeated, and at Pembrey, where W.J.
 Buckley lost to the Liberal candidate David Evans.
-Buckley had been a member since 1889 and was parliamentray candidate for West Carmarthenshire.
+Buckley had been a member since 1889 and was parliamentary candidate for West Carmarthenshire.

 The Conservatives, in turn, gained ground by winning a number of seats including St Clears and Llanboidy.
 In Llanelli, John Allen Williams, editor of the Llanelly Guardian, was returned unopposed as a Liberal Unionist.

-Seven of the aldermanic seats were occuupied by Liberals with the newly elected aldermen including Sir James Hills-Johnes and John Williams, both of whom had been defeated at the polls.
+Seven of the aldermanic seats were occupied by Liberals with the newly elected aldermen including Sir James Hills-Johnes and John Williams, both of whom had been defeated at the polls.
 Two Conservatives were elected as aldermen, a net gan of one on the aldermanic bench.